Skip to main content

 When to Visit and What to Expect Seasonally

 Timing your visit matters here more than at most restaurants in this price tier.
 The menu's close connection to small local farms means the kitchen is genuinely responsive to what is growing.
-Spring and early summer bring wild herbs, flowers, and early vegetables, reportedly delivered by local neighbours, which is less a charming story and more a logistical reality that shapes the plate.
-Autumn shifts the kitchen toward root vegetables, foraged elements, and richer preparations.
+Spring and early summer bring wild herbs, flowers, early vegetables, reportedly delivered by local neighbours, which is less a charming story and more a logistical reality that shapes the plate.
+Autumn shifts the kitchen toward root vegetables, foraged elements, richer preparations.
 If you have a preference for lighter, herb-forward cooking, aim for late spring through June.
 If you want the full weight of a seasonal Belgian autumn on the plate, October is the better call.
-Avoid planning around a fixed dish: the creative format here means dishes evolve, and if you visit hoping to replicate a specific meal you have seen documented online, you are likely to find something different, which is the point.
+Avoid planning around a fixed dish: the creative format here means dishes evolve, if you visit hoping to replicate a specific meal you have seen documented online, you are likely to find something different, which is the point.

 For first-timers, the tasting menu is the right format.
 A la carte options may be available, but the tasting menu is where the seasonal rotation and the kitchen's sourcing philosophy make the most sense structurally.
 It lets the chef demonstrate the range of the season in a single sitting rather than isolating individual components.